A Monte Carlo AIXI Approximation: Discussion

-\paradot{General Reinforcement Learning} We move on next to a discussion of related work in the general RL literature.
-An early and influential work is the Utile Suffix Memory (USM) algorithm by McCallum \cite{mccallum96}.
+We now move on to a discussion of the model-based general reinforcement learning literature.
+An early and influential work is the Utile Suffix Memory (USM) algorithm described by \citeA{mccallum96}.
 USM uses a suffix tree to partition the agent's history space into distinct states, one for each leaf in the suffix tree.
 Associated with each state/leaf is a Q-value, which is updated incrementally from experience like in Q-learning \cite{watkins92}.
 The history-partitioning suffix tree is grown in an incremental fashion, starting from a single leaf node in the beginning.
 A leaf in the suffix tree is split when the history sequences that fall into the leaf are shown to exhibit statistically different Q-values.
 The USM algorithm works well for a number of tasks but could not deal effectively with noisy environments.
 Several extensions of USM to deal with noisy environments are investigated in \cite{shani04,shani07}.
-USM and their extensions are usually well-motivated but lack formal performance guarantees.